MiguelLaIglesia/3DGenoMikes/README.md

-# AD-CogPro
+# MLM_TFM

-Welcome to AD-CogPro!
-This repository showcases the code developed for my Master's thesis "Cognitive modeling of the Alzheimer's disease continuum using graphical models"
+Welcome to 3DGenoMikes!
+This repository showcases the code developed for my Master's thesis "Integrating 3D Chromatin Interactions in the Transcriptional Regulation of Genes that Respond to Chromatin Stresses"

 ## Versions Used